philipwindeyer/dotfiles/windows/README.md

 - navigate to cd /mnt/c/Users/<your-windows-home-dir>/workspaces/dotfiles/windows
 - `./setup-wsl.sh`

-_Note: this is still a WIP and may require multiple executions for it to complete._
+_Note: this is still a WIP and may require multiple executions (and reboots during first installation) for it to complete._

 ## Information